-- 1. Robert C. Martin ,"Agile Software Development, Principles, Patterns, and Practices" Alan Apt Series 2011. - 2.
-Mike Cohn, "Succeeding with Agile : Software Development Using Scrum", Pearson Education, 2013. - 3.
+- 1. Robert C. Martin, "Agile Software Development, Principles, Patterns, and Practices" Alan Apt Series 2011. - 2.
+Mike Cohn, "Succeeding with Agile: Software Development Using Scrum", Pearson Education, 2013. - 3.
 David J. Anderson and Eli Schragenheim, "Agile Management for Software Engineering: Applying the Theory of Constraints for Business Results", Prentice Hall, 2003. - 4.
 Hazza and Dubinsky, "Agile Software Engineering, Series: Undergraduate Topics in Computer Science", Springer, 2009. - 5.
 Craig Larman, "Agile and Iterative Development: A Managers Guide", Addison-Wesley, 2004. - 6.
 Kevin C. Desouza, "Agile Information Systems: Conceptualization, Construction, and Management", Butterworth-Heinemann, 2007.

 Mapping of COs with POs / PSOs

-60- POs
+COs POs

-COs I 2 3 4 5 6 I 2
+I 2 3 4 5 6 I 2

-I 3 3 3 3 3 3 3 3
+1 3 3 3 3 3 3 3 3

 2 3 3 3 3 3 3 3 3

 3 3 3 3 3 3 3 3 2

 4 3 3 3 3 3 3 3 3

 5 3 3 3 3 3 3 3 3

 CO (W.A) 3 3 3 3 3 3 3 3

 22CPX05 ADVANCED OPERATING SYSTEMS

+L T Р С

-22CFA03 ADVANCED OFERATING STSTEMS L Т Ρ С 3 0 0 3 PRE REQUISITE : NIL Course Objectives Course O utcor nes 1.0 To understand how an operating system performs its duties is to garner insight into how a computer functions at its innermost levels.
-1.1 1.1 The students will be able to understand the potential benefits of distributed operating systems 2.0 To learn a multiprogramming system, distributed operating systems.
-2.1 The students will be able to implement variou distributed operating system concepts.
+3 0 0 3

+Course Objectives Course Outcomes 1.0 To understand how an operating system performs its duties is to garner insight into how a computer functions at its innermost levels.
+The students will be able to understand potential benefits of distributed operating states.
+2.0 To learn a multiprogramming system, distributed operating systems.
+2.1 The students will be able to implement various distributed operating system concepts.
 3.0 To learn the principles of managing the main memory, one of the most precious resources in mechanisms of synchronization and resource management,.
-3.1 The students will be resources efficiently processes.
+3.1 The students will be able to allocate various resources efficiently for all the distributed processes.
 4.0 To gain knowledge about the fault recovery and fault tolerance mechanisms of operating system.
-4.1 The students will l protection and securit system. ar with perating 5.0 To provide exposure on database operating system.
-5.1 The students will requirements of databa ,
+4.1 The students will be able to familiar with protection and security mechanisms of operating system.
+5.0 To provide exposure on database operating system.
+5.1 The students will be able to identify the requirements of database operating systems.